 CP12 gas safety certificates are traditionally completed manually using a pad of triplicate paper, but this is a time-consuming, inefficient, and unsustainable practice.

 With a digital gas certificate software solution, inspectors can fill out their forms on a mobile device and then email copies to everyone who is required to have one.
-Features, such as touchscreen signature capture, make it easy to create certificates which are completely digital and 100% legally compliant.
+Features such as touchscreen signature capture make it easy to create certificates and collect sign off from both the engineer and customer.

 By going paper-free with a digital solution, field service businesses can say goodbye to dog-eared, scruffy certificates, filled out with illegible handwriting, possibly with spelling and grammar errors, or confusing jargon and/or shorthand.
 As businesses the world over look for ways to reduce their carbon footprint, doing away with paper certificates is one great way to work towards a more sustainable field service industry.